-Once we’ve used up as much of our edible food waste as possible, what do we do with the rest?
-Compost it!
-Composting is one of the biggest ways we can reduce our food waste.
+Once you’ve used up as much edible food waste as possible, what do you do with the remaining scraps?

-When you compost, organic material (such as food and plant waste) are able to break down and become organic, nutrient-rich fertiliser that can be used to grow more plants!
-By composting, vitamins and minerals left behind in the food can be recycled back into the soil, where they’re absorbed by new plants as they grow.
+When you compost, organic material (such as food and plant waste) is able to break down and become organic, nutrient-rich fertiliser that can be used to grow more plants!
+By composting, vitamins and minerals left behind in the food can be recycled back into the soil, where they can be taken up by new plants.

 1. Decide on Your Process.